zenador/clips-web-app/README.md

 ## CLIPS Web App

 - Provides a web app as a user interface to CLIPS source files
-- Tested on Ubuntu 16.04 LTS
+- Tested on Ubuntu 16.04 and 18.04 LTS
-- Uses Python 2 as Python 3 is not supported by the CLIPS integration library ([PyCLIPS](http://pyclips.sourceforge.net/manual/pyclips-overview.html) which is imported as `clips` and installed through apt-get `python-clips`)
+- Works with both Python 2 and 3 as they are supported by the CLIPS integration library ([clipspy](https://clipspy.readthedocs.io/en/latest/index.html) which is imported as `clips` and installed through pip)

 ### To install
 ```
-$ sudo apt-get install python-clips clips build-essential libssl-dev libffi-dev python-dev python-pip
 $ pip install -r requirements.txt
 ```